 · Using C-UAS equipment for homeland and civil defense against rogue drone operators

-· Creating policy, tactics and equipment to prevent future UAS threats.
+· Creating tactics and equipment to prevent future UAS threats.

 This was a three-day event which brought together government, industry and academia to focus on emerging and innovative C-UAS technologies, such as directed energy weapons and EW measures as well as technologies to detect and identify drones in the battlefield.

-The C-UAS Coalition was formed in 2017 by Falcon Foundation UAS, advocates for public affairs and public policy the voice of the CUAS technology stakeholders in Washington.
+The C-UAS Coalition was started in 2017 by Falcon Foundation UAS, L.L.C. and was formally restructured in 2018 as the CUAS Coalition, L.L.C. the voice of the CUAS technology stakeholders in Washington DC.

-The coalition’s purpose is to serve as a thought leader in the CUAS ecosystem to provide its expertise on how CUAS technologies should be regulated and technology developed to combat threats.
-Members of the Coalition appreciate the need for regulation to be balanced and CUAS technology appropriately used, and as a defensive measure to protect people and assets while still promoting safety and innovation.
+The coalition’s purpose is to serve as a thought leader in the CUAS ecosystem to provide its expertise on how CUAS technologies should be developed and tactics employed to combat aerial threats.
+Members of the Coalition appreciate the need for equipment to be balanced and CUAS technology appropriately used, and as a defensive measure to protect people and assets while still promoting safety and innovation.